-In this post, I’m bringing you a tasty and healthy recipe for homemade vegan dumplings (including the wrapper and dipping sauce!).
-I love to make this recipe with the whole family involved, which makes the whole process much more easier and fun!
-This recipe will not only help you sneak in more veggies into your diets, but in your kids’ diets as well.
+In this post, I’m bringing you a tasty vegan dumplings recipe (including the homemade dumpling wrappers and dipping sauce!).
+I love to make this vegan gyoza recipe with the whole family involved, which makes the whole process much more easier and fun!
+This recipe will not only help you get more veggies into your diet, but in your kids’ diets as well.
 Mine particularly enjoyed making these dumplings so much, they gobbled them up without even remembering they were full of vegetables!

 All right then, let’s take those rolling pins out and get ready to make a delicious mess!

-How do you make vegan dumplings from scratch?
+How do you make vegan dumplings recipe from scratch?

-OK, so back to the vegan dumplings.
-While you can make them with pre-made dumpling wrappers, I find that making them at home is a much more satisfying experience, as well as having less food additives involved.
-You can use whatever vegetables you like, so customization is built in!
+OK, so back to the vegan dumplings recipe.
+While you can make them with pre-made dumpling wrappers, I find that making them at home is a much more satisfying experience.
+And you can use whatever vegetables you like, so customization is built in!

 For this recipe, I started by making the dough first, since that’s the trickier part.
 I’ve even had to get my husband and kids involved, but the last time we made them we all had a blast, and it made the experience of making them just as good as the eating part.